Jimmy Quillen: Draft exemption and military service

+Prior to the U.S. entry into World War II, Quillen received a two-year Selective Service System Class 3-A draft deferment beginning in December 1940 through late November 1942.
+Quillen later served in the United States Navy as a public information officer from late 1942 to 1946.

+Quillen received his overseas orders in late 1944, with his assignment aboard the Ticonderoga class aircraft carrier USS Antietam (CV-36).

 The USS Antietam entered the Pacific theater of operations too late in the war to participate in combat, as the carrier arrived in Hawaii from the Panama Canal just as the first atomic bomb was dropped by the United States on Japan.

 Entry into state and party politics

 Eventually becoming a Kingsport and Johnson City based real estate development and insurance company owner (starting Kingsport Development Company, Inc.), and bank executive following World War II, Quillen also was elected as a Republican member of the Tennessee House of Representatives in 1954, serving four terms from a district in Sullivan County.

 Quillen was later selected as a Tennessee delegate to the Republican National Convention in 1956, 1964, and 1968.

 Elected into the U.S. Congress

 Quillen (middle) with his wife (right) during a 1975 congressional trip to Eastern Europe.

 During 1961, B. Carroll Reece, who had represented Tennessee's 1st congressional district for all but six of the last 40 years, died in office.
 His wife, Louise, took over as a caretaker until the next election.
 Quillen decided not to run for a fifth term in the state house in 1962, instead seeking the Republican nomination for the 1st District.
 This region was one of the few ancestrally Republican regions of the South; its voters had identified with the Republicans after the Civil War and had remained staunchly Republican ever since; indeed, Reece was one of the few truly senior Republican congressmen elected from a Southern state before the 1950s.

 Quillen won a five-way Republican primary with only 28 percent of the vote, and won the general election with 53.8 percent of the vote.
 He was reelected 16 more times.
 Apart from his initial run for the seat, he only faced one relatively close contest, when he was held to 57 percent of the vote in 1976.
 The 1962 and 1976 contests were the only times that Quillen dropped below 64 percent of the vote and are the only times since 1898 that a Democrat has even managed 40 percent of the vote in this district.
 Quillen faced no major-party opposition in 1966 and 1980, and was completely unopposed in 1984 and 1990.
 Quillen eventually became de facto leader of the Republican Party in East Tennessee, and thus a statewide power broker within the tight circle of Tennessee Republican politics.